 The binomial theorem states a formula for expressing the powers of sums.
-The most succint version of this formula is the shown immediately below.
+The most succinct version of this formula is shown immediately below.

 Isaac Newton wrote a generalized form of the Binomial Theorem.
 However, for quite some time Pascal's Triangle had been well known as a way to expand binomials (Ironically enough, Pascal of the 17th century was not the first person to know about Pascal's triangle)

 The easiest way to understand the binomial theorem is to first just look at the pattern of polynomial expansions below.

 - (x+y)3 = x3 + 3x2Y+ 3xY2 + y3

 - (x+y)4=x4+ 4x3Y +6x2Y2 + 4XY3 + Y4

 The generalized formula for the pattern above is known as the binomial theorem